Vonage/video-express-plus-sample/README.md

 Vonage Video Express Plus is a solution for creating web applications that use the [Vonage Video API](https://www.vonage.com/communications-apis/video/).
-Video Express Plus include a client-side SDK and server-side SDK that work together to let you easily enable multi-parti multi-room video applications.
+Video Express Plus include a client-side SDK and server-side SDK that work together to let you easily enable multi-party multi-room video applications.

 The server-side SDK is defined in the `@vonage/server` Node package, and the client SDK is defined in the `@vonage/client` Node package.
 You install the server-side SDK on your